aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

 ==>smiles007
 ```

-**What are other games titles likes by gamers who have commonality?**
+**What are other game titles do other gamers like who have commonality?**
 ```
 gremlin> g.V().has('GamerAlias','skywalker123').as('TargetGamer').out('likes').in('likes').where(neq('TargetGamer')).out('likes').dedup().values('GameTitle')
 ==>ARMs